Library Instruction

 (this opens a page in Canvas; please login to Canvas to view content)

-Modules may be imported into your course, or individual pages may be used and adapted.
-Librarian-created screencasts are also available in Canvas Studio for you to embed in your own course.
+Modules or individual pages may be imported into your course and adapted to your needs.
+Librarian-created screencasts are also available in Canvas Studio for you to embed in your own course. *These offerings are undergoing extensive updates at present, so watch for more.

 LUCI: One-hour (approximately) tutorial for students